Contents

 Image placement

-Screen readers often ignore floated images in MS Word.
+Screen readers often ignore floated images in Microsoft Word.
 In this example, where an image is floated to the right of text, a screen reader user won't even know the image is there.
 Example:

 Lorem ipsum dolor sit amet, qui omnesque detraxit no, an duo periculis temporibus, dolore persius nam te.